katelynnrachel/Airbnb/README.md

 3. Which room type is the most offered?
 4. What is the average number minimum nights across Airbnbs? maximum?
 5. What is the average price per room?

+## Data Exploration + Analysis
+At first I was unsure what topic I wanted to tackle for the project.
+I searched for interesting datasets on google and Kaggle, and would start cleaning a few of them as well until I realized that it didn't offer me the information I ultimately needed.
+In the end, I used data from [Inside Airbnb](http://insideairbnb.com/get-the-data/) which contained the necessary information to conduct my analysis.
+After cleaning the dataset on pandas and filtering out unnecessary columns, I could then conduct my machine learning analysis.
+I also used Tableau to create visuals to better understand the overall data.

 ## Visualizations + Results